 8 USE IN SPECIFIC POPULATIONS

-Pregnancy Category C. There are no adequate and well-controlled studies in pregnant women.
-Early embryonic development and teratology studies were conducted in pregnant rabbits with pegvisomant at subcutaneous doses of 1, 3, and 10 mg/kg/day.
-There was no evidence of teratogenic effects associated with pegvisomant treatment during organogenesis.
-At the 10-mg/kg/day dose (10 times the maximum human therapeutic dose based on body surface area), a reproducible, slight increase in post-implantation loss was observed in both studies.
-Because animal reproduction studies are not always predictive of human responses, SOMAVERT should be used during pregnancy only if clearly needed.
+The effects of pegvisomant on early embryonic development and embryo-fetal development were evaluated in two separate studies, which were conducted in pregnant rabbits with pegvisomant at subcutaneous doses of 1, 3, and 10 mg/kg/day.
+There was no evidence of teratogenic effects associated with pegvisomant administration during organogenesis.
+At the 10-mg/kg/day dose (6 times the maximum human therapeutic dose based on body surface area), a reproducible, slight increase in post-implantation loss was observed in both studies.

 8.4 Pediatric Use